zonArt/openlp/documentation/manual/source/configure.rst

 **Show the splash screen:**

-When this box is selected, the OpenLP logo will be displayed in the center of the screen until the program opens.
+The OpenLP logo is displayed while OpenLP loads when this checkbox is checked.
 This is useful to know if the program is opening.

 **Check for updates to OpenLP**

-When this box is selected, OpenLP will verify that you have the latest version installed.
-Note: This requires internet access.
+OpenLP will check to see if there is a newer version available on a regular basis when this checkbox is checked.
+Please note that this requires Internet access.

 Application Settings
 ^^^^^^^^^^^^^^^^^^^^